nicholasball/kinesis-python/README.rst

            :alt: Latest PyPI version

-****
-**This package is an extended version of NerdWalletOSS/kinesis-python which seems to no longer be maintained.
+**Note: This is an extended version of NerdWalletOSS/kinesis-python which seems to no longer be maintained.
 We are happy to merge these enhancements into the original repository, should we be allowed to do so.**
-****

 The `official Kinesis python library`_ requires the use of Amazon's "MultiLangDaemon", which is a Java executable that operates by piping messages over STDIN/STDOUT.